Absent Voter Ballot Application

-- Print, sign and place in City of Novi drop box for water and tax bills or
+- Place in a secure City of Novi drop box (see below), or

-- Scan and email to the Elections email ID or
+- Scan or take a photo of the signed application and email it to the Elections email account, or

-- Any member of the immediate family of the voter may mail or deliver the application to the office of the City Clerk.
+- Any member of the immediate family of the voter may mail or deliver the application to the office of the City Clerk, or

 - In the event an applicant cannot return the application in any of the above methods, the applicant may select any registered elector to return the application.
 The person returning the application must sign and return a Certificate of Authorized Registered Elector Returning Absentee Ballot Application on the back of the Absentee ballot application.

 Once your request is received by the City Clerk, your signature on the application will be checked against your voter registration signature before a ballot is issued.
 If your signature is not a good likeness to the version on your voter registration, a member of the City Clerk’s office will attempt to contact you via phone, email, and/or letter.
 Only the requestor may sign the application.
 Election law does not allow for anyone other than the registered voter to sign.